HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 DXClient is meant to be the one-stop, platform-independent solution that lets you integrate HCL DX with any automation infrastructure of your choice.

 !!! important
-    DXClient version is mostly forward and backward compatible with the DX CF versions, however in some cases, it might not work as expected if the CF versions are different.
-Hence, make sure that the CF versions of both DXClient and DX Core are the same in your installation.
+    The DXClient version is mostly forward and backward compatible with the DX CF versions.
+However, in some cases, it might not work as expected if the CF versions are different.
+Make sure that the CF versions of both DXClient and DX Core are the same in your installation.

 DXClient comes with two deployment options: